 (ii) do not materially affect the external appearance of the building,

-and are not works for making good war damage or works begun after 5th December 1968 for the alteration of a building by providing additional space in it underground;
+and are not works for making good war damage or works begun after 5th December 1968 for the alteration of a building by

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.